 Did you ever take piano lessons when you were growing up?
 Or maybe another musical instrument?
 What did you have to do?
 Practice.
 You didn’t just practice the songs that were fun to play either.
 You had to practice exercises that were, well, rather boring and mundane to say the least!
 Why?
 Because they strengthened the muscles of your fingers in places that needed to be stronger so you would be able to play more and more complex music.
 (I’m speaking from the perspective of a pianist.)

 Why do I often comment on Scripture and recommend Scripture to memorize?
 Because it provides mental fodder for your mind to practice thinking about truth that it needs to be reminded of often.
 Much of the Bible that I memorized was when I was young and had very little idea of what it really meant. stop But it was placed in my mind’s memory to be mulled over for years.
-It has encouraged me, taught me, reminded me of truth and kept me on the right road too many times to count over the years.
+It has encouraged me, taught me, reminded me of truth and kept me on the right road too many times to count over time.

 Oh, I can’t memorize the Bible!
 But if you repeat it over to yourself often enough, it will stick.